 1 15-oz can of chickpeas, rinsed and drained

 1 clove of garlic finely minced or 1 teaspoon garlic powder

 1 tsp onion powder

 optional additions to really caesar it up: top with some vegan parmesan, capers, red onion, or dulse flakes to mimic anchovy.

 Preheat oven to 400F and start preparing your chickpeas.

 Toss chickpeas in a bowl along with lemon juice and seasonings to coat.
 Feel free to play with seasonings of your choice here, and you can use olive oil if you prefer for extra crisp!

 Spread coated chickpeas on a lined baking sheet and bake in the oven for about 30-35 minutes, until golden brown, checking in every 15 minuets or so and tossing.
 If you prefer it crispier, feel free to cook until desired crunch level is reached!
-You can also use an airfryer and cook at 395F for about 10-12 minutes.
+You can also use an air-fryer and cook at 395F for about 7-9 minutes, or until crisp.

-Plate your kale and top with chickpeas, extra lemon and black pepper.
+Plate your kale and top with chickpeas, croutons and a generous grating of macadamia nut or vegan parmesan, and cracked black pepper.